 Sectors of the economy work the same way.
 What’s popular now may not be sought-after in a month or two.

 But first, understand this: Somewhere around 50% of a stock’s movement is based on it’s sector.
-Deere (NYSE:DED) may be heading south for some reason related to the company but a big portion of its movement is probably related to the overall market and its sector.
-If its competitor, Caterpillar (NYSE:CATC) is seeing less than desirable movement in its stock, there’s a good chance that Deere is doing the same thing.
+Deere (NYSE:DEC) may be heading south for some reason related to the company but a big portion of its movement is probably related to the overall market and its sector.
+If its competitor, Caterpillar (NYSE:CATD) is seeing less than desirable movement in its stock, there’s a good chance that Deere is doing the same thing.
 In fact, many investors invest in baskets of stocks in the same sector or an ETF that tracks a specific sector.
 This is called sector rotation trading.

 What’s the Strategy?